 The opening day of the festival is known as Champion Day, and it reunites participants from all around the world.
-Next year, Day One is on Tuesday 16th March 2021.
+Next year, Day One is on Tuesday 15th March 2022.
 The Unibet Champion Hurdle is one of the most notable races of the first day.
 It’s open to horses aged 4 years or more.
 Since the biggest sponsor of the race is the popular online gambling operator Unibet, the race has changed its name to Unibet Champion Hurdle.
 The distance of the race is around 2 miles and a ½ furlong, and there are 8 hurdles.
-Make sure not to miss it out – last year we saw the Rachael Blackmore and Henry de Bromhead combine to win the Champion Hurdle with Honeysuckle.
+Make sure not to miss out – last year we saw the Rachael Blackmore and Henry de Bromhead combine to win the Champion Hurdle with Honeysuckle.
 The same jockey and trainer would come together less than a month later to win the 2021 Grand National.

-Day Three of the Festival is 18th March 2021.
-The most significant races is the Stayer’s Hurdle intended for the horses aged 4 and over and the Ryanair Chase.
+Day Three of the Festival is 17th March 2022.
+The most significant race is the Stayer’s Hurdle intended for the horses aged 4 and over and the Ryanair Chase.
 The Stayers’ Hurdle is run over a distance of around 3 miles with 12 hurdles to be jumped.
 In 2020 the Stayers’ Hurdle saw a shock winner as the 50/1 shot – Lisnagar Oscar – win the prize, with the 2019 champion – Paisley Park – unplaced.
 Paisley Park entered again in 2021, but this time came home third, behind the 12/1 Flooring Porter.

-The Ryanair Chase was won by the talented Min, for trainer Willie Mullins.
-This Rich Ricci-owned chaser was recording his first success at the Cheltenham Festival after being placed many times in other top Festival races down the years – he’s sure to be back in 2021 to defend his title.
+The Ryanair Chase was won in 2021 by the talented Allaho, for trainer Willie Mullins.
+He’s sure to be back in 2022 to defend his title.

 Every day brings some new surprises and additional excitement, but finally, the pinnacle of the festival arrives – Day Four is also known as Gold Cup Day.
 The Cheltenham Gold Cup race is one of the most prestigious National Hunt races and it’s run over a distance of 3 miles and 2 ½ furlongs.
 The Cheltenham Gold Cup is a real performance and strength test.
-It includes 22 fences to be jumped.
-The race is open for horses aged 5 and up.
+It includes 22 fences and is open to horses aged 5 or more.

 The Cheltenham Festival began in 1860.
 It has seen a lot of changes over the years but one thing is sure – this festival has a rich and long tradition.
 There are a lot of names that deserve to be mentioned when we talk about previous winners.
 However, let’s take a look at some of the best jockeys and top trainers over the last ten years.

-The following table presents the top jockeys who won the most races during the four days of the festival from 2009 until this year’s meeting:
+The following table presents the top Cheltenham Festival jockeys who won the most races during the four days of the festival since 2009: